FAQs

 Who do I call if I think a building is a fire hazard?

-How do I get a copy of a fire or medic report?
+How do I get a copy of a fire report, incident report, or open record?

 Why does the fire engine go on medical calls?